mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 ## Common patterns

-The most common 4 patterns of using `KeysetPaginate`:
+Here are the 4 most common patterns of using `KeysetPaginate`.

 #### First page